codenet/col733-cloud/compute-vc.md

 consistent.

-Whereas, in the example above, "future" event i.e, events not in the checkpoint
-$aa@M$ has affected "past" event, i.e, events in the checkpoint, $a=2@P$ and is therefore inconsistent.
+Whereas, in the example above, "future" event i.e, events not in the checkpoint "M sending a:2" has affected "past" event, i.e, events in the checkpoint, "P receiving a=2" and is therefore inconsistent.
 Recovering from this checkpoint leads to double counting of "aa".

 ## Consistent Checkpoints
 Since *no one* knows the actual global time, we must relax the *simultaneity*